 Shanahan also installed a system for Peterborough Players Professional Theater located just north of downtown Peterborough, NH.
 The 250-seat space has been renovated several times since the organization began in 1933.
 The 18th century barn is now a state of the art theater with a complete hearing loop system.

-describe the image Photo by Peg Shanahan Photography
+Photo by Peg Shanahan Photography

 Not only do both theaters hold less than 300 people, but they each produce less than 10 summer productions a year.
 However, both organizations found it beneficial to install hearing loops.
-They add value to the performances and make the experiences more vivid to hearing aid users. describe the image Photo by Peg Shanahan Photography
+They add value to the performances and make the experiences more vivid to hearing aid users.
+Photo by Peg Shanahan Photography

 Nearly 36 million people in the United States (17% of the population) have at least partial hearing loss, according to the Hearing Loss Association of America (HLAA).
 By the time these adults reach age 65, the number jumps to 33%.
 According to many audiologists, with the advent of the iPod generation, these numbers are bound to soar even higher!
 Currently, 8.4 million Americans, use hearing aids for assistance.